Are Compound Bows More Powerful Than Recurve?

 Are Recurve Bows Accurate?

 Yes, most recurve bows have high levels of accuracy.
-But let´s not forget, the main thing that affects the accuracy of a bow is the skill of the archer!
+But let´s not forget, the main thing that affects a bow’s accuracy is the archer’s skill!

 Other things, such as the weight and length of the arrow can also affect this.
 But in general, recurve bows are as accurate as other bow types.